je-nunez/memory-leaks/README.md

     https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/mtrace.pl#l147

-The glibc also includes `mcheck()` and its associated environment variable `MALLOC_CHECK_` to check that the heap is not corrupted.
+The glibc also offers the `mcheck()` function and its associated environment variable `MALLOC_CHECK_` to check that the heap is not corrupted:

     http://www.gnu.org/software/libc/manual/html_node/Heap-Consistency-Checking.html
     http://www.gnu.org/software/libc/manual/html_node/Allocation-Debugging.html

-Since version 4.8, the `GNU C` and `C++` compilers can add code to detect memory corruption and race conditions.
+Since version 4.8, the `GNU C` and `C++` compilers can optionally add code to detect memory corruption and race conditions.
 (The `Address Sanitizer` and `Thread Sanitizer`.
-There is also an instrumentation for `UndefinedBehaviorSanitizer`.)
+These compilers also offer an instrumentation for `UndefinedBehaviorSanitizer`.)
 The `LeakSanitizer` is an instrumentation to detect memory leak, and is part of AddressSanitizer.
-For more information:
+For more
+information:

     https://code.google.com/p/address-sanitizer/wiki/LeakSanitizer